DanBomb/scallywags/README.md

-# scallywags
+# Scallywags

-Design Repo for Scallywags Game
+## Overview

+Scallywags is a (single|multiple) player game.
+You pilot a ship thru an archipelago.